wilsongoode/Percy/README.md

 - All migration stages go from a higher schema version to a lower schema version.
 - All stages must be ``MigrationStage.custom`` stages for a backward migration.
 Even if there is nothing special happening in the stage, you must still use ``MigrationStage.custom``.

+### Validating Schemas for CloudKit

+- No unique constraints are allowed.
+- All properties have a default value or are optional.
+- All relationships are optional.
+- "Deny" delete rules are not allowed.